 “Sometimes, today, in faith communities, we forget about how nature is integral to our faith—everything that Jesus did was on the stage of the natural world,” Petrovick said.

-Petrovick said that he felt he had to do something about the climate crisis plaguing our Earth.
+Petrovick said that he felt he had to do something about the climate crisis.

 “There's also a benefit for the present and future generations,” Petrovick said.
 “I mean, the generations of the present and future are looking at us right now, and they're wondering what we're going to do.
 And for me personally, as a Catholic, this is something I had to do.”

-Thompson said he hopes St. Francis Parish can help others implement solar power.
+Trevor Thompson similarly said that he hopes St. Francis Parish can help inspire other parishes to implement solar power.

 “I would hope that we can be a mentor and a resource for letting people know how this can be possible,” Thompson said.
 “It's not as difficult as they might have imagined.”